These two-toned curry deviled eggs are so elegant with their pretty ribbons of yellow, and extra pretty when topped with daisies and mustard caviar!

 In the recipe below, I’ll show you how to create this lovely two-tone effect in your deviled eggs.
 It’s really simple.
 You’ll just require 2 bowls to mix your 2 colors, some cellophane and a pastry piping bag with a tip to make you eggs look so original.

-You can also find the recipe for that lovely pickle juice-soaked mustard caviar, and a few others on this page here.
+If you want to make that lovely pickle juice- soaked mustard caviar, help yourself to the mustard caviar recipe.
 I love adding mustard caviar to almost all of my deviled eggs.
 It gives them such wonderful texture!

 A Few Deviled Egg Pro Tips!

 1. I simply use a knife to gently crack around the center of an egg and carefully peel the shell.
 Then, when slicing my eggs, I like to slice through the center-middle, as opposed to longways.
 I find the egg-halves will have a more sturdy base when cut this way.

 2. Slice a tiny bit off the bottom so your deviled eggs sit perfectly flat.
 This will prevent them from sliding around the plate.

 3. No need to always gouge out your yolks with a spoon.
 They’ll almost always slide out if you’re gentle.
 You may sometimes have a little left over, but it’s easier and less damaging to the egg white, to try sliding first.

 4. To get perfectly smooth egg-fillings, push the yolks through a mesh strainer before mixing in your mayo and mustard.

 5. Wash and gently dry your egg whites so that they’re absolutely perfect before filling.